mattcorr/mattcorr.github.io/_posts/2006-03-28-dirt-bike-shots.md

 This was also a good chance for me to play with my 30D and [the 70-300mm IS lens](https://www.canon.com.au/camera-lenses/ef-70-300mm-f-4-5-6-is-usm) on some good action shots.

 The results were stunning.
-The speed of the 30D combined with the power of the IS produced some awesome shots..
+The speed of the 30D combined with the power of the IS produced some awesome shots.

-The whole image gallery is [here](http://photos.mattcorr.com/Sports/Fun-with-Dirt-Bikes/).

 Some sample shots: